-- 2. Unscrew the filter cup, catching any spilled fuel in a rag. - 3.
-Remove the filter element, and wash it in solvent.
+2. Unscrew the filter cup, catching any spilled fuel in a rag.

+3. Remove the filter element, and wash it in solvent.
 Allow it to dry.
 Inspect the filter element and O-ring of the filter cup to make sure they are in good conditions.
-Change them if necessary. - 4.
-Reinstall the filter element in the cup.
-Make sure the O-ring is in position in the cup.
-Firmly screw the cup onto the filter housing. - 5.
-Attach the filter assembly to the bracket so that the fuel hoses are attached to the filter assembly.
-Run the engine and check the filter and lines for leaks.
+Change them if necessary.
+If any water is found in the fuel, check and clean the portable fuel tanks should be checked and cleaned.